 Later in the oven’s life, they introduced the idea of a fan assisted oven or convection oven.
-You may be saying that these style of ovens are exactly the same as an air fryer.
-Well, they are in fact different.
+You may be saying that these types of ovens are exactly the same as an air fryer.
+Well, they are, in fact, different.
 Fan assisted ovens usually have a much smaller and less powerful fan than an air fryer.

 Air Fryer VS Traditional Oven

 An air fryer is a compact countertop appliance (most are smaller than a typical microwave), so it takes up way less space in your kitchen than a conventional oven.
 It can also be moved around much more easily than a traditional oven (which is usually fitted into your kitchen in one spot).

 An air fryer is also a great appliance for those that have tiny kitchens where it is impossible to have a full size oven.
 An air fryer will still be able to fit and would provide the ability to roast and bake like a regular oven, alongside many other cooking styles.
 For someone that can speak from personal experience, I love the versatility of this compact countertop appliance!